ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 1. The plugin's admin page with information and the controls to start the migration
 2. The plugin's admin page with an error that is blocking migration
+3. The plugin's migration progress page
-3. The About ClassicPress screen that appears at the end of the migration
+4. The About ClassicPress screen that appears at the end of the migration

 == Changelog ==